jonathanmnovak/hello-world-snorkel/README.md

 * **Incorrect**: Given the ground truth, the number of incorrectly labeled data points per LF
 * **Empirical Accuracy**: Given the ground truth, the overall accuracy of the LF

+### Combining LFs with Label Model
+Having several LFs can create conflicts when labeling data points.
+Snorkel provides a labeling model (`LabelModel`) which can apply different aggregation (i.e. majority voting) rules to create the final label.

+Majority voting is a simple aggregation logic but it will provide misleading results if there is a lot of overlap and correlations between LFs.
+A better approach is to use a labeling model which will weigh LFs differently.

+Note that these models don't require the ground-truth and are simply using the output of the LFs.
+Because of this, these label models could be used as a classifier but will likely fail with new data if new features are required.
+A better approach is to train a more generalized classifier.

+For examples on using label models, see the `tutorial-data-labeling.ipynb` and the *Combining Labeling Function Outputs with the Label Model* section.
 # General Thoughts

 #### Pros: